aymanshams07/seq2seq-torch/README.md

 # seq2seq-torch

-This is a trail and a continuation of my previous work, seq2seq network.
+This is a trail and a continuation of my previous work - keras seq2seq network.